andrew/ultimate-awesome/README.md

 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.
 - [awesome-web3-projects](https://github.com/Shubham0850/awesome-web3-projects) - A handpicked collection of inspiring Web3 projects for learning and exploration.
-- [awesome-log4shell](https://github.com/snyk-labs/awesome-log4shell) - An Awesome List of Log4Shell resources to help you stay informed and secure! 🔒.
 - [awesome-web3.0](https://github.com/surajondev/awesome-web3.0) - A collection of awesome resources to learn Web 3.0🚀.
 - [awesome-medical-imaging](https://github.com/fepegar/awesome-medical-imaging) - Awesome list of software that I use to do research in medical imaging.
 - [awesome-passive-income](https://github.com/yourincomehome/awesome-passive-income) - A curated list of ways to make money online.